kaycebasques/technicalwriting.dev/searchboxes.rst

 cURL
 ----

-The cURL homepage doesn't have a search box:
+The cURL homepage doesn't have a search box.

 .. image:: /_static/curl-home-20240218.png

-Neither does the quickstart page:
+Neither does the quickstart page.

 .. image:: /_static/curl-quickstart-20240218.png